-- config (configuration\parser.Configuration) A configuration object - csv\dir (str) The experiment output directory containing CSV files with SHAP values - output\dir (str) The directory for the html report create\report(config, csvdir, figdir, context='rsmtool')

-Generate HTML report for an rsmtool/rsmeval experiment.
+- config (configuration_parser.Configuration) A configuration object - csv_dir (str) The experiment output directory containing CSV files with SHAP values - output_dir (str) The directory for the html report create_report(config: Configuration, csvdir: str, figdir: str, context: str = 'rsmtool') \rightarrow None Generate HTML report for an rsmtool/rsmeval experiment.

-- config (configuration\parser.Configuration) A configuration object - csvdir (str) The CSV output directory. - figdir (str) The figure output directory - context (str) Context of the tool in which we are validating.
+- config (Configuration) A configuration object - csvdir (str) The CSV output directory. - figdir (str) The figure output directory - context (str) Context of the tool in which we are validating.
 One of {"rsmtool", "rsmeval"}.
 Defaults to "rsmtool".

-KeyError - If "test\file\location" or "pred\file\location" fields are not specified in the configuration.
+KeyError - If the test_file_location or pred_file_location fields are not specified in the given configuration.

-create\summary\report(config, all\experiments, csvdir)
+create_summary_report(config, all_experiments, csvdir)